 Our Utica Campus has a rich heritage and has evolved into a progressive college location with all the perks of a complete campus environment.
 The Utica campus, formerly Utica Junior College, was founded in 1903 as Utica Normal and Industrial Institute and is the oldest of Hinds CC’s six locations.

-Utica Junior College merged with the Hinds Community College District in 1982 but retains its Historically Black College & University (HBCU) designation and traditions.
+Utica Junior College merged with Hinds Community College in 1982 but retains its Historically Black College & University (HBCU) designation and traditions.

 Develop close-knit relationships in the smaller environment of our HBCU campus.
 Embrace the culture of your history and grow and develop as you prepare for your future.